sh271011/wwt-f5-mcn-poc/terraform/automation.md

 Once the deployment is complete, you will need to create a new HTTP Load Balancer within the Volterra console.
 This can be automated using the Volterra provider and the code supplied within the `terraform\volterra` folder.

+#### Delegating the domain to F5XC

+Before we create the proxy loadbalancer, we will need to delegate a subdomain to F5XC platform.
+You can follow the steps mentioned in [Step 3: Create the Front end HTTP Load Balancer](../clouds/proxy_lb.md#step-3\:-create-the-front-end-http-load-balancer) to perform this task.

 ### File Locations

 The following files are expected in the following locations: